amvillegas/StMoMo/cran-comments.md

+## Resubmission
+This is a resubmission.
+I have fixed the problems with the vignette.

 ## Submission summary
 This new release fixes a minor bug and adds a citation file for a new JSS publication.